stcarrez/ada-util/docs/Util_Beans.md

 The dataset instance is converted to an `Object` by using the `To_Object` function.
-Note that the default behavior of `To_Object` is to take the ownershiup of the object and hence it will be released automatically.
+Note that the default behavior of `To_Object` is to take the ownership of the object and hence it will be released automatically.

 ```Ada
  List : Util.Beans.Objects.Object